Community and Technical Colleges

 Completing the CADR courses does not guarantee admission to one of the state's six baccalaureate institutions.
 The CADR courses are one of a number of criteria institutions consider when making admission decisions.

-- Overview of College Admission Standards for Students and Parents
+- Overview - Minimum College Admission Standards and College Academic Distribution Requirements

 Credits to Complete a Degree